CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/NiatelemetrySiteInventory.md

 `func (o *NiatelemetrySiteInventory) UnsetApps()`

 UnsetApps ensures that no value is present for Apps, not even an explicit nil
+### GetConnectivityAnalysisCount

+`func (o *NiatelemetrySiteInventory) GetConnectivityAnalysisCount() int64`

+GetConnectivityAnalysisCount returns the ConnectivityAnalysisCount field if non-nil, zero value otherwise.

+### GetConnectivityAnalysisCountOk

+`func (o *NiatelemetrySiteInventory) GetConnectivityAnalysisCountOk() (*int64, bool)`

+GetConnectivityAnalysisCountOk returns a tuple with the ConnectivityAnalysisCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetConnectivityAnalysisCount

+`func (o *NiatelemetrySiteInventory) SetConnectivityAnalysisCount(v int64)`

+SetConnectivityAnalysisCount sets ConnectivityAnalysisCount field to given value.

+### HasConnectivityAnalysisCount

+`func (o *NiatelemetrySiteInventory) HasConnectivityAnalysisCount() bool`

+HasConnectivityAnalysisCount returns a boolean if a field has been set.

 ### GetFirmwareVersion

 `func (o *NiatelemetrySiteInventory) GetFirmwareVersion() string`